Problems with buying and selling a home

 You may wish to consider complaining to the estate agent in writing or changing to a different estate agent.
 If your complaint is not dealt with satisfactorily you can complain to the redress scheme to which the estate agent belongs.

-For more information about the Property Ombudsman, the Ombudsman Services: Property and the Property Redress Scheme, see How to use an ombudsman in Scotland.
+For more information about the Property Ombudsman and the Property Redress Scheme, see How to use an ombudsman in Scotland.

 If you are the seller and dissatisfied with the estate agent’s response to your complaint, you should consult an experienced adviser for example, at a Citizens Advice Bureau - where to get advice.